-Participation Characteristics Grade Regularly volunteered comments or asked questions that other students Α found valuable.
-71 In response to being called upon, always demonstrated preparedness.
-Often volunteered comments or asked questions that other students found valuable. В In response to being called upon, generally demonstrated preparedness. in response to being caned upon, generally demonstrated preparedness.
-Infrequently volunteered comments or asked questions that other students B- found valuable.
-In response to being called upon, sometimes demonstrated lack of preparedness.
-Never volunteered comments or asked questions that other students found С valuable.
+Participation Characteristics Grade А Regularly volunteered comments or asked questions that other students found valuable.
+In response to being called upon, always demonstrated preparedness. В Often volunteered comments or asked questions that other students found valuable.
+In response to being called upon, generally demonstrated preparedness.
+B- Infrequently volunteered comments or asked questions that other students found valuable.
+In response to being called upon, sometimes demonstrated lack of preparedness. С Never volunteered comments or asked questions that other students found valuable.
 In response to being called upon, demonstrated lack of preparedness.
-In response to being called upon, demonstrated lack of preparedness.
-F Occasionally disruptive to the learning environment of others.
+F In response to being called upon, demonstrated lack of preparedness.
+Occasionally disruptive to the learning environment of others.